djouallah/Testing_BI_Engine/README.md

 TPC-H reference : http://tpc.org/tpc_documents_current_versions/pdf/tpc-h_v3.0.0.pdf

-# Note Regarding Synapse Serverless
+# Synapse Serverless

 Synapse Serverless seems to have a limitation where if you send more than 4 Queries, the Queries start to became very slow.

-# Note Regarding AlloyDB
+# AlloyDB

-I had to add a lot of index to make AlloyDB finish in a resonable time, for example Query 20 take up to 30 minutes without foreign key index.
+I had to add a lot of indexes to make AlloyDB finish in a reasonable time, for example Query 20 take up to 30 minutes without foreign key index.

-# Note Regarding BigQuery BI Engine
+# BigQuery BI Engine

 The Original Purpose of the Benchmark was to troll BiQuery Product team to make all Queries accelerated by BI Engine :)